-Jerusha Coltof (Kitah Gan-Alef)
+Jerusha Coltof (Kitah Nitzanim & Kitah Gan)

-Jerusha Coltof has been teaching in the Pelham Jewish Center for 19 years.
+Jerusha Coltof has been teaching in the Pelham Jewish Center for 21 years.
 She has taught children from Nitzanim through Kitah Zayin.
 Jerusha is a Special Education teacher, working with young children with various learning disabilities.
 She is currently working at Westchester Day School.
 Jerusha earned her degrees from Boston University, Manhattanville College and Touro College.
 As always, Jerusha is looking forward to a wonderful year with your children!

-Sonia Levin (Kitah Bet-Gimmel)
+Sonia Levin (Kitah Bet)

-Penina Weinberger (Kitah Daled)
+Penina Weinberger (Kitah Gimmel-Daled)

 Penina Weinberger graduated from Barnard College with a BA in English literature, and holds a Master's of Social Work from Columbia and a Master's in Judaic Studies from Columbia/JTS.
 She began her career as a development professional at UJA-Federation.
 After leaving UJA to raise her children, Penina spent several summers as a member of the Judaic studies staff at Camp Ramah, Nyack.
 She is involved in volunteer projects for The Windward School, and in the Jewish community, including coordinating special educational events and programming for the Young Israel of Scarsdale.
 Penina recently completed coursework at the Windward Teacher Training Institute.
-She is glad to be working at the PJC for her second year.
+She is glad to be working at the PJC for her sixth year.